Reporting Crimes

 • To the Millcreek Township Police by dialing (814) 833-7777, or in person at Millcreek Township Police Department, located at 3608 W 26th Street, Erie, PA 16506.

-• Reports can be made in person to the LECOM Campus Police and Security Office, which is located next to the north entrance to the LECOM complex.
+• Reports can be made in person any LECOM Police and Security Office.

 LECOM Bradenton: